EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

 2. :code:`"@type":"Walkerdelta"`

 Under this option the user can define parameters of a Walker Delta constellation (as given in SMAD 3rd ed.) and the corresponding satellite orbits shall be auto-generated.
-The identifier of the satellites is coded as follows: :code:`satxy` where :code:`x` indicates the plane number and :code:`y` indicates the satellite number within the orbital plane.
+The identifier of the satellites is coded as follows: :code:`xy` where :code:`x` indicates the plane number and :code:`y` indicates the satellite number within the orbital plane.
 The following fields are expected for the definition of the Walker Delta constellation: